guoquheweilai/CarND-Term1-P1-LaneLines/writeup.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when there is no lines was detected in the image, my code will ignore that and draw no line.

-Another shortcoming could be ...
+Another shortcoming could be when the vehicle is entering a curve, my draw_line() will be mess up.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to perserve the last drawn line in the image when there is no line was drawn.

-Another potential improvement could be to ...
+After a specific timeout (means no new line was drawn), it should raiseup a warning flag.

+Another potential improvement could be to sorting the lines by region, using those lines in the near botton region which will be close to the vehicle.
+Then we can average the lines position then calculate the slope and offset.
+Finally we can get the correct lanes.

+End-of-File